probablybenallen/AtemWebTally/README.md

 Uses the settings file to select ATEM IP address

-start just webpage tally with "npm start" and access it an a webpage on a phone or pc at http://locahost to select your camera number from the dropdown
+to start just webpage tally with "npm start" and access it an a webpage on a phone or pc at http://localhost to select your camera number from the dropdown

-start with remote control page "node atem.js -r", access on "http://localhost/remote"
+to start with remote control page "node atem.js -r", access on "http://localhost/remote"

-index.html uses an marked array to remap the atem inputs to simple names in whatever order is most usable for camera ops/to match the multiview (i.e. we don't use hdmi cameras much so patch them to later inputs and bump up SDI)
+index.html uses an labelled array to remap the atem inputs to simple names in whatever order is most usable for camera ops/to match the multiview (i.e. we don't use hdmi cameras much so patch them to later inputs and bump up SDI)